-A supporter can set the system to send an ordinary email to himself when he has to look at some request.
-This is particularly useful for second-line supporters who concentrate on other tasks until they are needed for support.
-A26 R0 ?
-The new support system The Z-Department uses Microsoft Active Directory (AD) to keep track of employee data, e.g. the user's full name, phone number, office number, email address, user name, password and the user's access rights to various systems.
-The support system should retrieve data from AD and not maintain an employee file of its own.
-A27 R1 9.6 When getting a new system, they imagine running the new and old system at the same time until all the old requests have been resolved.
-However, if the old requests can be migrated to the new system at a reasonable price, it would be convenient.
-A28 R1 9.7 They expect to operate the system themselves and handle security as they do for many other systems.
-They imagine connecting the new hotline system to systems that can generate hotline requests when something needs attention.
-Examples: The system that monitors the servers could generate a request when a server is down.
-Systems that keep track of employee's loan of various items, could generate a request when the item isn't returned on time.
-A29 A30 R1⁄2 ?
-9.8
+They expe for many systems the Examples a server is could gen w support system epartment uses Microsoft Active Directory (AD) to keep track of e data, e.g. the user's full name, phone number, office number, email user name, password and the user's access rights to various systems.
+For the system should retrieve data from AD and not maintain an e file of its own.
+A27 R0 ? etting a new system, they imagine running the new and old system at a time until all the old requests have been resolved.
+However, if the ests can be migrated to the new system at a reasonable price, it would enient.
+A28 R0 ? pect to operate the system themselves and handle security as they do other systems.
+They imagine connecting the new hotline system to that can generate hotline requests when something needs attention. es: The system that monitors the servers could generate a request when A29 R0 ? is down.
+Systems that keep track of employee's loan of various items, nerate a request when the item isn't returned on time.
+A30 R0 ?